suryaaa-i/redbus_selinium_project/README.md

      like input fields and buttons, waiting for the page to load, and extracting the desired details from the search results.

  ## Store data in database:
    * The collected bus details data was transformed into pandas dataframes.
-Before that, a new database and tables were created using the MySQL connector.
-With the help of MySQL, the data was inserted into the respective tables.
-The database could be accessed and managed in the MySQL environment.
+Before that, a new database and tables were created using the SQLITE3.
+With the help of SQLITE3, the data was inserted into the respective tables.
+The database could be accessed and managed in the SQLITE3 environment.

 ## web app - streamlit:
    * With the help of Streamlit, you can create an interactive application similar to RedBus by designing a user-friendly interface that allows users to search for bus routes, view available buses, and get details like departure times and prices

 ## PACKAGES AND LIBRARIES
 * pandas as pd
-* mysql.connector
+* SQLITE3
 * import time
 * streamlit as slt
 * import datetime